Examples of ARC support services and reasonable accommodations:

 - submit appropriate documentation of a disability

-- contact the Disability Resource Center in a timely fashion to request services and accommodations
+- contact the Accessibility Resource Center in a timely fashion to request services and accommodations

 It is the student’s responsibility to obtain any required documentation.
 The cost of the required documentation is also the student’s responsibility.
-Resource information to obtain testing evaluations can be obtained by emailing the DRC at DRC@cabrini.edu
+Resource information to obtain testing evaluations can be obtained by emailing the ARC at ARC@cabrini.edu

 Determination of Accommodations

 Cabrini provides reasonable academic adjustments for otherwise-qualified students who disclose a disability that causes functional limitations in an academic setting.

 - These accommodations are intended to help a student compensate as much as possible for the effects of a disability; they do not guarantee success, rather they provide access to learning and assessments.

 - Cabrini is not obligated to make an adjustment that substantially alters an essential element of a course or program, or imposes an undue financial or administrative burden on the institution.

-Appropriate accommodations are determined by the Disability Resource Center in conjunction with the student, based on the following considerations:
+Appropriate accommodations are determined by the Accessibility Resource Center in conjunction with the student, based on the following considerations:

 - functional limitations caused by the disability as indicated in the documentation